Carbios

 Carbios is a French company in the field of biochemistry.
-It holds a number of worldwide patents.
-Among other things Carbios has invented an industrial application of enzymes renders plastic waste compostable.
-The company resides in the French science park Biopôle Clermont-Limagne, close to Saint-Beauzire, Puy-de-Dôme in the Auvergne.
+It holds a number of global patents.
+One of Carbios' notable inventions is an industrial application of enzymes that can render plastic waste compostable.

+The company is based in the French science park Biopôle Clermont-Limagne, close to Saint-Beauzire, Puy-de-Dôme in the Auvergne.
 One of their partners is the INSA Toulouse (National Institute for Applied Sciences).

 History

 Carbios was founded in 2011.
-Since 2013 it is listed at the stock index Euronext Growth, a subsidiary of Euronext.
+Since 2013 it has been listed at the stock index Euronext Growth, a subsidiary of Euronext.

 On January 19, 2019, Carbios announced a partnership with Toulouse White Biotechnology (TWB) as a new investor.

-In April 2020 Carbios gained attention due to an article in Nature which explained how a hydrolase enzyme designed by Carbios enabled to recycle 90% of all PET plastic waste within 10 hours.
-In the following a number of big companies including PepsiCo and Nestle became partners.
+In April 2020 Carbios gained attention due to an article in Nature which explained how a hydrolase enzyme designed by Carbios enabled the recycling of 90% of all PET plastic waste within 10 hours.
+Following this development a number of big companies such as PepsiCo and Nestle became partners.
+Carbios has partnered with major French companies, including cosmetics giant L'Oréal, food manufacturer Nestlé, and outdoor gear brand Salomon, to recycle their plastic waste.

+Emmanuel Ladent, the CEO of Carbios, said the company's plastic recycling process currently produces 51% less emissions than manufacturing new plastic.

+In 2023, Carbios had a capacity to recycle around 250kg of plastic per day.
+In 2025, the company plans to open a much larger facility near the France-Belgium border that will have the capacity to recycle over 130 tons of plastic per day.